wywwzryrrr/cs61b/proj2/gitlet-design.md

       | 6     | deleted in `B`, not modified in `H`       | `H == S`<br/>&&<br/>`B`== null                         | `mergeRemoveUntrack`  | The file has been deleted in the given branch, while not been modified in the current branch, should add for removal. |
       | 7     | deleted in `H`, not modified in `B`       | `H`== null<br/>&&<br/>`B == S`                         | do nothing            | The file has been deleted in the current branch, should keep the deletion.                                            |
     + Specifically, a merge conflict would be encountered in `case3Part2`.
 My solution to merge conflict is to set the boolean `mergeConflict` into true, then call a helper method named `recordMergeConflict`.
-The method acquiesces to have blank content in `headFileContent` and `branchFileContent`.
+Initially, the content strings for both HEAD and the branch are empty.
 Only when the `headCommitBlobUID` or the `branchCommitUID` is not null should these two have contents.
     + For `log` in merged cases, my solution is judging if the given commit has two parents.